LeakyAbstractions/result-jackson/index.md

 ### Deserialization Solution

 Now, let's repeat our tests for deserialization.
-If we reread our `ApiResponse` we'll see that we no longer get an `InvalidDefinitionException`:
+If we read our `ApiResponse` again, we'll see that we no longer get an `InvalidDefinitionException`:

 ```java